 Don’t sweat the small stuff

-Stress adversely affects each and every organ of your body and your skin is no different.
-So relax, take a short vacation and have a super summer.
+Stress adversely affects your body and your skin is no different.
+So try to relax, meditate, or take a short vacation and have a super summer!

 Always consult your dermatologist before applying anything to your face.
 Your face has the most sensitive skin and it’s imperative to not put anything on your face unless it is recommended as per your skin’s need.
 Never follow a regime blindly or copy someone else’s regime as well, as every skin is different.
 At AAYNA, we have the best team of experienced dermatologists.